rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 ## **5-Level EPT Translation**

-Intel suggests a new table in translation hierarchy, called PML5 which extends the EPT into a 5-layer table and guest operating systems can use up to 57 bit for the virtual-addresses while the classic 4-level EPT is limited to translating 48-bit guest-physical
+Intel suggests a new table in translation hierarchy, called PML5 which extends the EPT into a 5-layer table, and guest operating systems can use up to 57 bits for the virtual addresses, while the classic 4-level EPT is limited to translating 48-bit guest-physical
 addresses.
 None of the modern OSs use this feature yet.

-PML5 is also applying to both EPT and regular paging mechanism.
+PML5 is also applied to both EPT and regular paging mechanisms.

 ![](../../assets/images/PML5E-structure.png)